Coronary Artery Disease - Treatment Overview

 step for anyone with

-getting regular exercise.
-These healthy habits can slow or even stop the
+coronary artery disease.
+Healthy habits can slow or even stop the

 disease and improve the quality and length of your life.
+These habits include:

 A cardiac rehabilitation program can help you make these changes.